 The injured patient can request compensation for pain and suffering, disfigurement, loss of enjoyment of life, and disability caused by a dental mistake.
 Other damages include payment of medical expenses and lost wages.

 Settlements are often substantial for cases involving permanent nerve damage and those resulting in significant problems with the mouth and jaw.
+There are damage limit caps on medical malpractice cases and our attorneys will explain which one applies to your case.

 In cases involving death, the surviving family members can file a wrongful death lawsuit.
 These claims often result from anesthesia errors and the failure to timely diagnosed oral cancer.
 Family members can seek damages for the pain and suffering of the loved one before the death.
 They can also claim the loss of society and companionship resulting from the loss of the family member.